 We’ve talked about how being sorry isn’t enough here.
 Underline that by realizing that you need to make active, proactive steps toward changing yourself and your outlook.
 Maybe you’re not an altogether terrible person, maybe you’re just human and you made a mistake or several mistakes.
 Now you feel rotten about being a cheating husband or wife and you don’t want your relationship to be destroyed over it.
 So, what do you plan to do about it, other than feeling terrible?

 Ken, a user research expert, says, “I had a brief affair with someone, and never told my wife about it.
 But, for months afterward, all I did was think about it and blame myself and feel bad.
 But that was it.
 I wasn’t doing anything about it other than wallow in shame, followed by self-pity, and constantly questioning, “Does the guilt of cheating ever go away?”
 As a result, my guilt transformed into resentment and anger toward my wife.
-Not only had I been a cheating husband, I was now also a truly terrible partner.
-To forgive yourself for drunk cheating and not telling, or any form of cheating is tough.”
+Not only had I been a cheating husband, but I was now also a truly terrible partner.”